AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/engagement-map/engagement-map-overview.md

 ## Top Navigation {#top-navigation}

-SCREENSHOT

 The top nav includes the following features:

-!!!!!
-SCREENSHOUT IS OUTDATED - GRAB NEW ONE

 * Campaign name and access to "Edit Campaign" modal, you can edit campaign name and description here.